The Children of Survivors of the Holocaust and Genocide: Remembrance and Reflection

 "We do not live in the past, but the past lives in us" (Elie Wiesel): Post-Holocaust Generations and the Extension of Holocaust Memory.”

-Dr. Victoria Aarons (Trinity University) and Dr. Alan Berger (Florida Atlantic University), will lead the workshop and give the lecture.
+Dr. Victoria Aarons (Trinity University) and Dr. Alan Berger (Florida Atlantic University)

-This event was made possible by the generous donations of the Jewish Community Alliance of Lancaster and Eleanor Isaacson
+This event was made possible by the generous donations of the Jewish Community Alliance of Lancaster, Eleanor Isaacson and other private donors.

 P. Alan and Linda Loss Keynote Lecture - April 1, 2025